 Since January 2017 a passenger ferry service has linked Pattaya and Hua Hin.
 The journey takes approximately 2 hours and may be convenient if you are travelling from Thailand’s eastern seaboard to Hua Hin or the Gulf of Thailand and don’t want to travel via Bangkok.

 There is a small airport located a short drive away from the centre of Hua Hin.
-It is used by private aircraft, but at the time of writing there are no scheduled flights to or from Hua Hin airport.
+It is used by private aircraft, but at the time of writing there are no scheduled flights to or from Hua Hin airport although Air Asia may soon be flying between Kuala Lumpur and Hua Hin.
 There have been on and off services over the years with Kan Airlines being the most recent carrier unable to make flights to Hua Hin a viable option.
-Earlier in 2017 there were suggestions that Air Asia may be interested in flying between Kuala Lumpur and Hua Hin, but that still appears some way off happening.